Introduction to research integrity at the University

 The University’s Policy on Misconduct in Research outlines the procedure to be followed when there is an allegation of misconduct in research.
 This procedure has appropriate principles and mechanisms to ensure that investigations are thorough and fair, carried out in a transparent manner, and protected by appropriate confidentiality.
 Details of recent research misconduct investigations is provided in the Appendix below.

-These policies are reviewed on a regular basis in light of experience to ensure they meet the requirements of an evolving global research portfolio, and can be found on the University’s Research Integrity webpages.
+These policies are reviewed on a regular basis in light of experience to ensure that they meet the requirements of an evolving global research portfolio, and can be found on the University’s Research Integrity webpages.

 Policies are made available to staff through the University webpages, and are referenced in staff and student handbooks.
 Further to this, communications on research ethics and integrity processes are made through the University's announcements system.
-Ethics and integrity is also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.
+Ethics and integrity are also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.

 The University's research ethics process provides rigorous safeguards and reduces harm wherever possible for all those involved in the research process by ensuring that the research is subject to active consideration of the ethical issues that may arise.
 The research ethics framework provides a mechanism for researchers to demonstrate engagement with ethical issues, and the process supports researchers in designing research to a high ethical standard.